 This is a profound method to realise liberation and enlightenment.
 Like success in any venture, it depends upon following the steps laid out by those who have already realised it.

-For relative newcomers to buddhist meditation (e.g. those who have learned some mindfulness techniques) to those very familiar with mahamudra practice, this retreat is a great opportunity to deepen your practice.
-Each day is broken into a series of short sessions which enables one to make the necessary effort without getting over-exhausted.
+From relative newcomers to Buddhist meditation to those very familiar with mahamudra, this retreat is a great opportunity to deepen your practice.
+Each day is broken into a series of short sessions, supported by daily gentle mindful exercises that enable one to maintain the quality of the experience without getting over-exhausted.

-There are opportunities for retreatants to meet one-to-one with Roy, the retreat leader in order to obtain personal guidance and support with the practice.
+There are opportunities to meet with Roy, the retreat leader, in order to obtain personal guidance and support with the practice.

-This is the fourth Nature of the Mind retreat led by Roy Sutherwood at Land of Joy.
-Feedback from previous years’ retreats have been extremely positive.
+This is the fifth Nature of Mind retreat led by Roy at Land of Joy.
+Feedback from previous years’ retreats has been extremely positive.